webrecorder/pywb/docs/manual/configuring.rst

      filename_template: my-warc-{timestamp}-{hostname}-{random}.warc.gz

-This will enable the ``/record/`` access point under every managed collection, writing new WARCs directly into each collection.
 The required ``source_coll`` setting specifies the source collection from which to load content that will be recorded.
 Most likely this will be the :ref:`live-web` collection, which should also be defined.
 However, it could be any other collection, allowing for "extraction" from other collections or remote web archives.
 Both the request and response are recorded into the WARC file, and most standard HTTP verbs should be recordable.